 According to the CIPD (Resourcing and Talent Planning 2015) the average cost per hire in 2015 was £2000 (rising to £7500 for Senior / Director roles).
-If you’re currently paying more than this then you seriously need to refresh your hiring methods and pick some new suppliers.
+If you’re currently paying this or more then you seriously need to refresh your hiring methods and pick some new suppliers.

-Whether you’re looking at talent attraction companies like us or taking the direct route – choose suppliers based on your needs assessing value, coverage, reputation and personality.
+Whether you’re looking at a talent attraction company or taking the direct route – choose suppliers based on your needs, assessing value, coverage, reputation and personality.

 2. Avoid paying high agency fees

 I am going to be blunt here… Recruitment agencies don’t have this mythical database of pink unicorns who happen to “live just down the road”.
-Some might have a few contacts but Recruitment Consultants use LinkedIn and advertising extensively to find job seekers, this is advertising and groundwork that you could do directly or through a talent attraction company (like us) for a fraction of the cost.
+They rely on recruitment advertising and LinkedIn to find job seekers, reacting to a client request for CVs.
+This is advertising and groundwork that you could do yourself or through a talent attraction company for a fraction of the cost.